its-serah/AI-Brand-Creator/01-mvp-monolith/README.md

 ## Success Metrics

-Track these KPIs to know when architecture is working:
+We can track these KPIs to know when architecture is working:
 - **Response time**: < 60 seconds for brand kit generation
 - **Success rate**: > 95% successful completions
 - **GPU utilization**: 60-80% average usage